-Much has been made over the years about suppressed sexuality in the Brontė sisters' works.
-It is obvious that none of the authors, at the time of writing, were acquainted with sexual relations and their novels are full of substitute imagery that would give Freudians a month of field days.
+Much has been made about suppressed sexuality in the Brontė sisters' works.
+It is obvious that none of the authors, at the time of writing, were acquainted with sex and their novels are full of substitute imagery that gives Freudians a field day.
 Dream sequences in Jane Eyre are particular ripe for this analysis.

 But if that's all it is, then why are the novels still so popular in this more libertine age?
 You'd think only pubescent girls and aging spinsters would get their jollies from such as Jane Eyre.
 But, while the readership may skew towards women, it is quite wide.
-I for one still find it a compelling read.
+This middle-aged and somewhat experienced male still finds Brontë's novel a compelling read.